vlampos/vlampos.github.io/_pages/join.md

 <h4>General PhD studentships</h4>

 <p>
   If you are interested in a PhD topic in either health and machine learning (any topic we can find data for), time series forecasting or natural language processing, please get in touch.
-Please have a look at our <a href="/publications">current publications</a> and do not hesitate to reach out via email (<tt style="font-size:0.90em; font-weight:bold">v.lampos@ucl.ac.uk</tt>) for more information.
+Please have a look at our <a href="/publications">current publications</a> and do not hesitate to reach out via email (<tt style="font-size:0.90em; font-weight:bold">v.lampos AT ucl.ac.uk</tt>) for more information.
 If you are successful in your application, you will be based at the <a href="https://www.ucl.ac.uk/ai-centre/">Centre for Artificial Intelligence</a> (AI) in the <a href="https://www.ucl.ac.uk/computer-science/">Department of Computer Science</a> at <a href="https://www.ucl.ac.uk/">University College London</a> (UCL).
 UCL is one of the top universities in the world and its AI centre one of the best places for this kind of research training in the UK.
 </p>